Hmmm I'm getting lots of tomatillo questions lately, so I hope you get some ideas from this post!

 And here's one last combo I want to mention.
 A sharp Salsa Verde is the ideal topping for some authentic Carnitas.
 You can make this version in the oven and, you guessed it, the Carnitas are topped with an authentic Salsa Verde using your fresh tomatillos.

-Okay, I hope this list gets your kitchen pumping out some authentic green salsas and sauces.
-You can get so much from such a simple ingredient, so if it’s not a habit yet then it’s time to add tomatillos to your regular grocery list!
+Okay, I hope this list gets your kitchen pumping out some authentic green Salsas and sauces.
+You can get so much from a simple ingredient like tomatillos, so if it's not a habit yet then it's time to add them to your regular grocery list!

-Feel free to use the Contact tab above if you ever have any questions about these recipes.
+Feel free to get in touch if you have any questions about these recipes.